SAP-archive/cloud-cf-multitenant-saas-provisioning-sample/README.md

 ## Download and Installation

-To install the app, you must clone the code from this [Github](//TODO) repository and deploy the application on your SAP Cloud Platform subaccount, running on the Cloud Foundry environment.
+To install the app, you must clone the code from this [Github](//TODO) repository and deploy the application on your SAP Cloud Platform sub-account, running on the Cloud Foundry environment.

 For complete setup instructions, see the [Download and Installation](./Download_and_Installation_Instructions.md) instructions.